mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 -----------------------------------

-If you're looking for more speed in compute-bound applications then consider threading or heavy workstation machines.
+If you're looking for more speed in compute-bound applications then consider threading and heavy workstation machines.
 I personally find this approach to be more convenient than spinning up a cluster.